sebastiantramontana/Vitraux/docs/reference-manual.md

 ## The Vitraux JavaScript runtime: vitraux-\<version\>-min.js (let’s just refer to it as vitraux.js)

 **Why you must include it**
 - The C# side (BuildVitraux and Update) calls into a well-known JS API exposed on globalThis.vitraux.
-If vitraux-\<version\>-min.js is not loaded, those interop calls fail and no DOM updates can run.
+If vitraux-\<version\>-min.js is not loaded, those interop calls fail and no DOM updates nor Actions can run.
-- The file hosts the runtime that stores your generated functions, performs DOM operations, manages caching, and bridges .NET \<-\> JS.
+- The file hosts the runtime that stores your generated functions, performs DOM operations, manages caching, add event listeners, and bridges .NET \<-\> JS.

 ### ⚠️ Important
 Ensure that vitraux-\<version\>-min.js matches with Vitraux Nuget's package version!